Updated: September 28, 2021; Original post: June 7, 2018

 “intentionally, knowingly or recklessly causing serious bodily injury to another person,” or “using or exhibiting a deadly weapon in the course of committing any assault crime, including threatening another with bodily injury or engaging in conduct that the victim likely will find offensive.”

 Let’s break down the parts of that definition.
 We must first start by analyzing the mental state required to be proven by the State of Texas beyond a reasonable doubt.

 Intentionally or Knowingly

-Recklessness is acting with disregard to the results of an action.
+Recklessness is acting with a conscious disregard to the results of that action.
 For example, a reckless driver does not necessarily act with intent to harm but presents a risk of harm to the other driver with his or her reckless actions, such as speeding or tailgating.

 Serious bodily injury

-Serious bodily injury is described as such under the law:
+Serious bodily injury is described as such under Texas criminal law: